 Bernard: I seriously thought about acting later on, partly because of talks I had with Harry.
 But at that moment, I was there to sing a song.
 Harry introduced to me the new song, I recorded it, and went about my business.
 A week or so later, he called me and said, ‘Mr. Fowler, your song is going in the movie, and I want you to appear in the movie.
 You’re going to be a preacher leading the choir, and you’re going to sing the song in the movie.’

-RF: It’s a really fun scene, and just like with your music career, you were offered a unique opportunity and dove right in.
+Robert: It’s a really fun scene.
+Not unlike your music career, you were offered a unique opportunity and dove right in.
 What is it about you that causes you to try so many things?

-RF: In setting up this interview, your assistant told me, “You’re going to want to call him by such and such a time, because he’s in the studio, and sometimes when he’s recording, he gets on a roll”.
+Robert: In setting up this conversation, your assistant told me, “You’re going to want to call him by such and such a time, because he’s in the studio recording, and if he gets on a roll, he’s likely to forget”.

 Bernard: [laughs] She’s right.